Teradata/product-help/VantageEditor/Editor.md

 ##### Working with parameters
 * Enclose parameters in **${ }**.
-  Each parameter displays in a list.
+  Each parameter displays in a list to the right.
 * To define the parameter type, select ![btn_vp_kabob.png](btn_vp_kabob.png) > _Edit_.
 * To reorder the parameters, select ![btn_vp_kabob.png](btn_vp_kabob.png) > _Move_.